The Christian Heritage Centre

 It was aimed at the wealthy and fashionable pilgrim and is made from expensively engraved mother or pearl and carved bone.
 The model comes apart to show the interior, including the Holy Sepulchre itself.
 It was made in 1760 by an Italian craftsman, Gioani, whose father Giuse had evidently been in the same business and had gained some fame for himself as a maker of these models.

 A pair of beaded deerskin Plains Indian Moccasins has another story to tell.
 Much of early North American Jesuit missionary history is told through numerous letters known as the Jesuit Relations.
-In addition to relating the stories of such 17th-century Jesuit martyrs as Isaac Jogues (1607-1646) and Jean Brébeuf (1594-1649), they provide invaluable details of the customs and practices of the indians.
+In addition to relating the stories of such 17th-century Jesuit martyrs as Isaac Jogues (1607-1646) and Jean Brébeuf (1594-1649), they provide invaluable details of the customs and practices of the Indians.

 In the early 19th century the region from Saint Louis in Missouri to the Pacific Northwest was opened up by a Belgian Jesuit, Fr Pierre de Smet (1801- 1873) who arrived in America as a youthful missionary, aged 20.